Adultery Divorce Settlement

 - Two types of contrasting demeanors are observed in an adultery divorce settlement.
 Usually, the adulterer becomes subdued and feels guilty.
 Consequently, he / she desires to make up for the self error by displaying less resistance to the settlement.
 So, he / she does not object to most of the terms.
 In some cases, the adulterer tries to conceal the guilt by becoming bitter and defensive

 - Assume that the spouse has depleted a considerable amount of money on the other person.
 In this case, the betrayed partner may be eligible for compensation.
 For example, a wife disbursed the rent of her boyfriend's flat from her husband's pay.
 The husband reported this fact to the court.
-The court issues orders to compensate the husband for the loss
+The court issues orders to compensate the husband for the loss.

 - On the whole, adultery cannot impact a divorce settlement to a great extent.
 However, it is possible to affect alimony and property settlement to some degree.
-The reason is that the betrayed partner can utilize the data regarding adultery as an influence to continue his / her present standard of life
+The reason is that the betrayed partner can utilize the data regarding adultery as an influence to continue his / her present standard of living.

 - Adultery cannot impact the decisions regarding child custody in a divorce settlement.
 If the spouse committing adultery is a worthy parent, this spouse has rights regarding custody or visitation identical to those of a spouse not involved in adultery.
 The fundamental is that the court aims at ensuring that the child does not become a victim of his parent's demeanor.
 Thus, if the court concludes that the adulterer is a better guardian, it may offer legal custody to this person